stuymedova/uikit-svelte/src/lib/components/controls/TabView/README.md

 </TabView>
 ```

-If an animated background is required, it will be rendered, resulting in HTML as such:
+If an animated background is required, it will be rendered, resulting in an HTML as such:

 ```html
 <div class="tab-view" role="tablist">